Other classes and functions

 If false, all calls to the recording are ignored.

-The default can be set in rerun.init, but is otherwise True.
+The default can be set in rerun.init

-This can be controlled with the environment variable RERUN (e.g. RERUN=on or RERUN=off).
+This can be controlled with the environment variable RERUN

 def log_components(entity_path, components, *, num_instances=None, timeless=False, static=False, recording=None, strict=None)

-Log an entity from a collection of ComponentBatchLike objects.
+Log an entity from a collection of ComponentBatchLike

-See also: rerun.log.
+See also: rerun.log

-PARAMETER DESCRIPTION
+PARAMETER | DESCRIPTION |

-entity_path
+entity_path |

 Path to the entity in the space hierarchy.
+The entity path can either be a string

-components
+components |

-A collection of ComponentBatchLike objects that
+A collection of

-TYPE: Iterable[ComponentBatchLike]
+TYPE:

-num_instances
+num_instances |

 Optional.
 The number of instances in each batch.
 If not provided, the max of all components will be used instead.

-timeless
+timeless |

 Deprecated.
-Refer to static instead.
+Refer to

-static
+static |

+If true, the components will be logged as static data.
 Static data has no time associated with it, exists on all timelines, and unconditionally shadows any temporal data of the same type.
+Otherwise, the data will be timestamped automatically with

-strict
+strict |

 If True, raise exceptions on non-loggable data.
-If False, warn on non-loggable data. if None, use the global default from rerun.strict_mode()

 def new_recording(application_id, *, recording_id=None, make_default=False, make_thread_default=False, spawn=False, default_enabled=True)